puppetlabs/puppet-docs/source/dashboard/manual/1.2/bootstrapping.markdown

 First, you'll need to ensure that Apache 2.2 and Phusion Passenger are installed.
 The Passenger website has [installation instructions][passinstall], but it's quite possible that your OS vendor has already packaged Passenger, which can make for a much easier install.

-Once Passenger is enabled, copy Dashboard's example vhost from `ext/dashboard-vhost.conf` into Apache's `conf.d` directory and edit it to match your Dashboard installation.
+Once Passenger is enabled, copy Dashboard's example vhost from `ext/dashboard-vhost.conf` into Apache's `sites-enabled` directory and edit it to match your Dashboard installation.
 The parts of the file you'll need to edit are:

-* **The port on which to serve Dashboard.** This defaults to 80, but if you want to serve it on Dashboard's preferred port of 3000, you'll need to change the opening tag of the vhost definition block to `<VirtualHost *:3000>` and prepend a `Listen 3000` directive in front of it.
+* **The port on which to serve Dashboard.** This defaults to 80, but if you want to serve it on Puppet's preferred port of 3000, you'll need to change the opening tag of the vhost definition block to `<VirtualHost *:3000>` and insert a `Listen 3000` directive above it.
 * **The subdomain you'll be serving Dashboard from,** which is generally just the fully-qualified domain name of this machine.
 Put this in the `ServerName` directive.
 * **The location of Dashboard's `public` directory,** which should go in both the `DocumentRoot` directive and the `<Directory>` block opening tag.
 * **Your preferred log file locations,** which go in the `ErrorLog` and `CustomLog` directives.